madsjoyce/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 - **db_utilis.py** - This contains the code needed to fetch and load the data from AWS RDS, by creating the RDSDatabaseConnector class.
 - **loan_payments_data.csv** - This conains all the markdown information needed to run this project.
 - **DataTransform.py** - This contains the DataTransform class can the loan_payment_data dataframe dataframe columns to have suitable datatypes.
-- **DataTransform.ipynb** - This notebook contains the code to test the DataTransform class on the loan_payments_data dataframe.
+- **DataTransform.ipynb** - This notebook contains the code to test the DataTransform class on the loan_payments_data dataframe and create the transformed_df.csv file.
 - **DataFrameInfo.py** - This file contains the class DataDrameInfo.
 Its code helps to describe null values and unique values within the dataframe.
 - **DataFrameInfo.ipynb** - This notebook contains code that uses the DataFrameInfo class to find out various information regarding the dataframe.
 - **Plotter.py** - This python file contains the class Plotter, which has useful code to help plot and visualise information about the dataframe.